fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ### Uncontrolled form

-Let's add the functionality for adding new notes and changing their importance:
+Let's add the functionality for adding new notes and changing their importance: WHERE?
+App.jsx? main.jsx?

 ```js
 // highlight-start